Efefred/AklamioAutomation/README.md

 ## **Test Automation Framework**

-*Cypress* test automation solution used for web automationis used for the test automation framework while *Visual Studio Code (VS Code)* as the IDE.
+*Cypress* test automation solution used for web automation is used for the test automation framework while *Visual Studio Code (VS Code)* as the IDE.
 Alhough not as popular as Selenium, Cypress is rapidly gaining grounds as a worthy competitor and it's only a matter of time before it becomes the industry standard for web testing automation.
 Below are some key benefits of using Cypress.